ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 {:toc}

 ### What's wrong with vanilla PCA?
 In the [previous blog post](https://ekamperi.github.io/mathematics/2021/02/23/pca-limitations.html), we discussed some of the limitations of principle component analysis.
 One such restriction arises when there exist gross errors, corruption in the data, even just outliers.
 A method to handle such cases is the so-called "Robust PCA", which we will talk about today.
-Take a look at the following two images, the original is on the left and on the right the one we corrupted slightly.
+Take a look at the following two images.
+The original is on the left, and on the right, the one we corrupted slightly.

 {% highlight mathematica %}
 {% raw %}